Health Protection (Coronavirus, International Travel) (England) Regulations 2020: Offences and enforcement

-Enforcement of the regulations is in the hands of the police and immigration officers.
-Breaches of the regulations attract a fixed penalty notice.
+Enforcement of the regulations was in the hands of the police and immigration officers.
+Breaches of the regulations attracted a fixed penalty notice.
 Breaches relating to self-isolation initially attracted a fixed penalty of £1,000, later increased to an amount on sliding scale between £1000 and £10,000.
-Breaches relating to the provision of information attract a penalty of £100 for the first offence, increasing on a sliding scale to £3,200; with effect from 18 January 2021 this was increased to £500 to £4,000.
-Offenders may alternatively face prosecution.
+Breaches relating to the provision of information attracted a penalty of £100 for the first offence, increasing on a sliding scale to £3,200; with effect from 18 January 2021 this was increased to £500 to £4,000.
+Offenders could alternatively face prosecution.